ubvu/OpenScienceAgainstHumanity/README.md

 Yes, the title is ironic.
 This game is all about exploring **Open Science** in a fun, interactive way—celebrating its incredible potential (*for* humanity) while also unpacking its challenges and pitfalls.
 Our goal is to spark curiosity, foster learning, all to make the research game more [**FAIR**](https://www.go-fair.org/fair-principles/).
 Are you ready to play, learn, and laugh your way through the world of **Open Science**?🙌

-Open Science Against Humanity is based on Cards Against Humanity, which was released under a [Creative Commons BY-NC-SA 2.0 license](https://creativecommons.org/licenses/by-nc-sa/2.0/).

-The [NL-RSE](https://nl-rse.org/)-logo was originally created by [@ctwhome](https://www.ctwhome.com) and licensed under XXX.
-We made some adjustments to the original logo to make it blend better with the aesthetic of the overall game.

-The code for generating the cards is licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

 This game can be played in person or online.
 If you are interested in the printed game, please [reach out](rdm@vu.nl) to us!

 ## Goal of the Game